microsoft/30daysof/website/docs/roadmaps/08-microsoft-graph.md

 ---

 ## Kickoff
-:::info REGISTER
+:::info 📢 REGISTER TO THE CHALLENGE
 Register to [the 30 Days of Microsoft Graph Challenge](https://aka.ms/30DaysOfMSGraph/Register) 🚀.
 :::

-:::info ONBOARDING RESOURCES
+:::info 📚 ONBOARDING RESOURCES
 Get started by familiarizing yourself with the [Onboarding blog post](https://aka.ms/30DaysOfMSGraph/Onboarding) for this #30DaysOfMSGraph challenge and make sure to complete the pre-requisites.

 Engage with the experts and community on [GitHub Discussions](https://aka.ms/30DaysOfMSGraph/GitHub/Discussions) throughout the challenge, ask your questions, share your comments, help others!